omidfarhang/omid.dev/content/posts/2010-03-04-steve-ballmer-talks-bing-google-xbox-and-windows-phone.en.md

 **Smartphones**
 **
 **
-Regarding Bing replacing Google on iPhone: “I read that rumor&#8230;It was very funny, I was in Europe someplace, and I read it, after a journalist had asked me about it.
+Regarding Bing replacing Google on iPhone: “I read that rumor…It was very funny, I was in Europe someplace, and I read it, after a journalist had asked me about it.
 Weird how rumors start.”

 > Do I search when I'm out on the move?
 The answer is too much relative to what my wife thinks I should be doing when I'm driving.
-So, I'm trying to &#8212; I'm trying to tame my search behavior while I'm &#8212; I mean, literally I only have a phone when I'm in the car, because if I'm not in the car I'm in a meeting, and it's impolite, for me at least, to bring phones to most meetings.
+So, I'm trying to — I'm trying to tame my search behavior while I'm — I mean, literally I only have a phone when I'm in the car, because if I'm not in the car I'm in a meeting, and it's impolite, for me at least, to bring phones to most meetings.

 About Bing for Android phones: “It's not like our open religious principles can be questioned here, but it is a little bit tricky to understand exactly where the market opportunity might lie for us in the mix of Android kind of cacophonous implementations.”